 It was a day unlike any other.
 Finally, Shirley felt what it was like to be behind the wheel of a real race car.
 And it was every bit as thrilling as she had imagined!
 Watching Shirley speed around the track in car #17 brought joy to everyone watching in the stands.

 After getting out of the car and taking off her helmet, Shirley could not stop smiling and laughing.

-“My lifelong passion for cars culminated in this incredible experience, Once I was behind the wheel, everything clicked,” she said.
-“I haven’t had a day like this in many years!”
+“My lifelong passion for cars culminated in this incredible experience,” Shirley said.
+“Once I was behind the wheel, everything clicked.
+I haven’t had a day like this in many years!”